-Civil & Environmental Student Wins Award at National AGU Conference
+Civil and Environmental Student Wins Award at National AGU Conference

 Feb.
 29, 2016 – Tyler King, a Ph.D. student in the Department of Civil and Environmental Engineering at Utah State University, received an outstanding student paper award in hydrology at the fall meeting of the American Geophysical Union.